Amplo-AG/Platform-Documentation/docs/source/Getting_Started/Main_Concepts.rst

 Machine Learning
 ----------------
-The different :doc:`Machine Learning Services` all rely on the same principles.
+The different :doc:`Services` all rely on the same principles.
 Conceptually they rely on the following aspects:

 * **Model**
     A Machine Learning Model is a computer model that (once trained) mimics the relation between certain inputs and